kgryte/pranav-qs-blog/README.md

 Enough with the challenges!
 What did a final product look like?!

 Let's come full circle and bring this back to `dlaswp`, a LAPACK routine for performing a series of row interchanges on an input matrix according to a list of pivot indices.
-The following code snippet shows the [Fortran implementation](https://www.netlib.org/lapack/explore-html/d7/d6b/dlaswp_8f_source.html) present in the reference LAPACK library.
+The following code snippet shows the reference LAPACK [Fortran implementation](https://www.netlib.org/lapack/explore-html/d7/d6b/dlaswp_8f_source.html).

 ```fortran
 SUBROUTINE dlaswp( N, A, LDA, K1, K2, IPIV, INCX )